cboard-org/cboard-ai-engine/README.md

 - `prompt` : The prompt to be used to generate the suggestions.
 Required.
 Type: string.

-- `maxWords`: The maximum number of suggestions to be returned.
+- `maxSuggestions`: The maximum number of suggestions to be returned.
 Default is 10.
 Optional.
 Type: number.

 - `symbolSet`: The symbol set to be used.
 If `undefined`, images will be searched across all Global Symbol image banks.
 Optional.
 Type: string.